Rhea Santos: Career

-Upon graduating from college, Rhea Santos worked for an airline company and a PR firm.
+Upon graduating from college, Santos worked for an airline company and a PR firm.
 Eventually, she decided to follow her aspiration to become a broadcast journalist and began to send job applications to television networks.
 In July 2000, GMA Network replied on her application and started to work there as a segment producer.
 One day, she had the opportunity to be one of the newscasters and hosts of GMA Network's morning show Unang Hirit, temporarily replacing Miriam Quiambao who was absent for a day.
 She eventually became a regular of the show in 2001.

 In 2003, she was assigned to anchor Frontpage's segment GMA Action Force where she was also a field reporter interviewing different people such as criminal gangs in Tondo, Manila.
 In 2004, she had her own show At Your Service-Star Power.
 In the same year, she co-hosted Eat Bulaga!
 Silver Special, which was a co-production of TAPE Inc. and GMA News and Public Affairs, with her fellow anchor in Unang Hirit, Arnold Clavio.
 The following year, GMA launched Pinoy Abroad, which she co-hosted with Ivan Mayrina.

 She had anchored primetime newscast News on Q (previously aired by QTV, renamed as Q, later GMA News TV and eventually since 2021 became GTV) from 2005 to 2010.
 She also hosted public affairs program Women's Desk (later re-titled as Draw the Line) in 2005 and documentary show DoQmentaries in 2008 along with other presenters Connie Sison and Pia Arcangel.
 She co-hosted Reporter's Notebook with Jiggy Manicad in 2009 where she reported from the field and covered high-profile cases such as the Maguindanao massacre.